-The most recent work that uses an AGN HID to investigate the existence of AGN spectral states is \cite{Fernandez21} in which they use a sample of 167 nearby Seyfert 1s, Seyfert 2s, and Low-Ionization Nuclear Emission-line Regions (LINERs).
-They create an HID equivalent by defining the luminosity as the ratio of the re-scaled total line luminosity (mid-infrared and optical lines) to the Eddington luminosity, and the hardness as the Lyman hardness which uses the ratio of mid-infrared lines.
+The most recent work to use an AGN HID to investigate the existence of AGN spectral states is by \cite{Fernandez21}, who used a sample of 167 nearby Seyfert 1s, Seyfert 2s, and low-ionization nuclear emission-line regions (LINERs).
+They created an HID equivalent by defining the luminosity as the ratio of the rescaled total line luminosity (mid-infrared and optical lines) to the Eddington luminosity and defining the hardness as the Lyman hardness that uses the ratio of mid-infrared lines.
 Similar to \cite{Kording06b} and \cite{Svoboda17}, \cite{Fernandez21} find that RL sources are associated with the hard state and RQ sources are associated with the soft state.
-Further, \cite{Fernandez21} place the Seyferts and LINERS on the AGN HID and find that similar to \cite{Sobolewska11} different classes of AGN reflect specific spectral states of XRBs, and recover the characteristic q-shaped morphology of XRB HIDs.
-Specifically they find that the (a) broad-line Seyferts and about half of the Seyfert 2 population, which both have highly excited gas and RQ cores consistent with disc-dominated nuclei, are associated with the soft state and (b) the remaining half of Seyfert 2 nuclei and the bright LINERs are associated with the bright hard and intermediate states.
+Further, \cite{Fernandez21} place the Seyferts and LINERs on the AGN HID and find, similar to \cite{Sobolewska11}, that different classes of AGNs reflect specific spectral states of XRBs, and they recover the characteristic q-shaped morphology of XRB HIDs.
+Specifically, they find that the (a) broad-line Seyferts and about half of the Seyfert 2 population, which both have highly excited gas and RQ cores consistent with disk-dominated nuclei, are associated with the soft state and (b) the remaining half of the Seyfert 2 nuclei and the bright LINERs are associated with the bright hard and intermediate states.

-Overall, using the AGN HID \cite{Nipoti05,Kording06b,Svoboda17,Zhu20,Fernandez21} provide evidence that RL and RQ AGN reflect XRB spectral states and are consistent with the picture that AGN might be similar to XRBs in having accretion states.
-And the results of \cite{Fernandez21} that different classes of AGN reflect spectral states of XRBs strengthen this idea.
+Overall, using the AGN HID, \cite{Nipoti05}, \cite{Kording06b}, \cite{Svoboda17}, \cite{Zhu20}, and \cite{Fernandez21} provide evidence that RL and RQ AGNs reflect XRB spectral states, which is consistent with the picture that AGNs might be similar to XRBs in having accretion states.
+The results of \cite{Fernandez21}, that different classes of AGNs reflect spectral states of XRBs, support this idea.